PranayJuneja/Trello-MCP-Server/DevDiary.md

 **The Culprit:** Strict environment variable validation in `src/config/env.ts`.
 Our code had a rule: "You MUST provide a `TRELLO_KEY`, `TRELLO_TOKEN`, and `MCP_API_KEY` to run."
 When we ran the server via `stdio` in Cursor, we hadn't configured the `MCP_API_KEY` in `.cursor/mcp.json`.
 The server saw the missing key, threw an error, and died.

 **The Fix:** We relaxed the validation.
-An MCP server running in `stdio` mode for a local desktop client doesn't necessarily need an API key for authentication.
-We changed the configuration to make these keys optional at startup.
+An MCP server running in `stdio` mode for a local desktop client doesn't necessarily need an API key for authentication at startup.
+We changed the configuration to make these keys optional during initialization.
 The server could now start up fully and successfully register all its tools.
+We still require these keys at the time of making Trello API calls; we only made them optional at startup to allow the server to initialize in local dev mode.

 **Key Takeaway:** For `stdio`-based servers, avoid hard-failing on environment variables that are only needed for specific operations (like API calls or network authentication).
 Let the server start, and handle the missing keys when a tool that needs them is actually called.